msilvadev/Data-Engineer-Portfolio/data-engineering-nanodegree-udacity/data-modeling/project-data-modeling-postgres/README.md

 <h2 align="center">Running</h2>

 Required to have **Python 3** on the running machine.
-If you need to install it, you can check [here](https://www.python.org/downloads/)
+If you need to install it, you can download [here](https://www.python.org/downloads/).

 Check out if database PostgreSql is running.